Xlocsinjr/progProject/PROCESS.md

 - Scatterplot now also works with a "to plot" list.
 The dots are labeled with their country name.
 - New idea: Be able to switch between log-log and linear scatterplot.
+- Next step: It would be best to get the layout of the page in order before putting any interactive elements on the page.
+Might be useful to check bootstrap.